Division of Campus Life

 If you are considering submitting a report, an outline of our process is below.

-Filing a report notifies the appropriate office that an incident is alleged to have occurred and allows our team to reach out with resources and to help you navigate options, including the option to file a formal complaint.
-Trained professional staff will review your report to determine if any University policies may have been violated and refer it to the appropriate office for next steps.
+Filing a report notifies the Office of Equity Compliance and Reporting that an incident is alleged to have occurred and allows our team to reach out with resources and to help you navigate options, including the option to file a formal complaint.
+You are not obligated to file a formal complaint to receive supportive measures.

-There are multiple paths to addressing incidents and resolving your concerns, which can be explained in more detail when you meet with an administrator.
+There are multiple paths to addressing incidents and resolving your concerns, which can be explained in more detail when you meet with a staff member.
 As much as possible, we respect your privacy, autonomy and decisions about how to proceed.
 It is important to know, however, that there are certain circumstances when University staff would be required to take immediate action or share information – typically when there is a threat of imminent harm to individuals and or the community or if the conduct involves the suspected abuse of a minor.
 If immediate action is required, we will explain the process.

 An informal resolution may be pursued when the reporting party and responding party agree to engage in a process that does not involve a formal investigation.

-If the administrator’s initial assessment has determined that the allegations, if substantiated, would violate University policy, and that the respondent is a covered person under the policy, you may proceed by filing a formal complaint.
+If the staff member's initial assessment has determined that the allegations, if substantiated, would violate University policy, and that the respondent is a covered person under the policy, you may proceed by filing a formal complaint.
 You may use the information from your initial incident report, or submit a written formal complaint by emailing equity_reporting@brown.edu.
 In certain instances, the University may make the decision to proceed with the formal investigation.

 An investigator may conduct interviews with involved parties and request relevant documents, emails, text messages or other relevant records.
 Once all relevant information has been collected, the investigator will evaluate the information and make a determination about whether the policy has been violated.
 If so, the investigator will make a recommendation of disciplinary measures, which will be imposed by the Office of Student Conduct and Community Standards for students, the relevant senior officer for staff, and the relevant dean for faculty.
 The respondent has the right to appeal the determination and discipline.

-At all times – and especially during and following times of stress and crisis – there are a range of resources available to you.
+At all times–and especially during and following times of stress and crisis–there are a range of resources available to you.
 Counseling and Psychological Services (CAPS) and the Chaplains are confidential options; visit Seek Support for more.